astuto/astuto/CONTRIBUTING.md

     - `components`: React components
     - `containers`: React components that connect to Redux state.
 See [this article](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) to learn more.
     - `reducers`: Redux reducers
-    - `stylesheets`: all CSS files are stored here
+    - `stylesheets`: All CSS files are stored here
-  - `mailers`: mail templates that are sent to notify users
+  - `mailers`: Mail templates that are sent to notify users
-  - `workflows`: classes that contains some complex logic.
+  - `workflows`: Classes that contains some complex logic.
 Usually that logic was originally in a controller, but has been refactored and delegated to a workflow.
 In fact, workflows are usually called inside controllers.
-  - `policies`: policies used by [Pundit](https://github.com/varvet/pundit) for resource authorization
+  - `policies`: Policies used by [Pundit](https://github.com/varvet/pundit) for resource authorization
 - `config`
-  - `locales`: locales files for internationalization.
+  - `locales`: Locales files for internationalization.
 See [this section](#translations) for additional information.
-  - `routes.rb`: backend routes, i.e. mapping requests to controller actions
+  - `routes.rb`: Backend routes, i.e. mapping requests to controller actions
 - `db`
-  - `migrate`: contains migration files
+  - `migrate`: Contains migration files
-  - `schema.rb`: database schema
+  - `schema.rb`: Database schema
 - `spec`: RSpec tests

 ### Rails console